Jun 14, 2019

 PAT: Hey, welcome back to G, a Radiolab mini-series.
 I'm Pat Walters.

-JAD: Ok Pat, so what is this story you were referring to that totally changed your mind about IQ testing?
+JAD: Okay, Pat.
+So what is this story you were referring to that totally changed your mind about IQ testing?

 PAT: Well, I'm gonna tell you.
 But first, let me do a quick digression.

 PAT: In talking about the ups and downs of the IQ test, it turns out that so much of it has to do with how we talk about it.
-So I wanna get back to an interview I did with Siddhartha Mukherjee.
+So I want to get back to an interview I did with Siddhartha Mukherjee.

 SIDDHARTHA MUKHERJEE: Why is a cancer geneticist talking about G?